gsx-lab/caras-framework/docs/DEVELOP_TEST_SUITES.md

 carash #
 ```

 As shown in the log, the command above detach the active *TestSuite* and loads a *TestSuite* of interest, which in this example is called `my_test_suite`.
 Remember, a *TestSuite* is a container that holds *TestCase*s.
 But the newly attached *TestSuite* is now empty.
-From now on, you will programm the *TestSuite* and add *TestCase*s to it.
+From now on, you will program the *TestSuite* and add *TestCase*s to it.

 Generate a template for the new *TestCase*.
 You might want to name it.
 Of course, you can add more than one if you wish.